vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 #### Task 3: Add Symmetric Keys to your device

-You can connect to your IoT Hub with the C# version of the security agent.
+You can connect to your IoT hub with the C# version of the security agent.
 To implement the connection, you will need your device's symmetric key or certificate information.

 In this lab, you will be using the symmetric key as authentication and will need to store it in a temporary text document on the device.